An image of coffee beans placed next to each other, each with a different roast level. The beans range from light roast to dark roast.

 Hey there.
 Dave from Pebble and Pine Coffee Roasters here.
 Just thought I'd give you a quick explanation on the caffeine content of coffee drinks.
 What really does affect the amount of caffeine in your coffee?
 Find out more by reading on...

 Caffeine is a natural stimulant found in coffee beans, tea leaves, and various other plants.
-It’s what gives you that energizing kick when you sip your morning brew.
-But not all coffees are created equal when it comes to caffeine content.
-Several factors influence how much caffeine ends up in your cup, including the type of bean, the roast level, and the brewing method.
+It’s what gives you that extra energy when you have your morning brew.
+But not all coffees contain the same amount of caffeine.
+There are several factors that influence how much caffeine ends up in your cup, including the type of bean, the roast level, and the brewing method.

-Let’s start with the beans.
+Let’s start with the actual beans.
 There are two main types of coffee beans: Arabica and Robusta.

-• Arabica: Known for its smooth, mild flavour, Arabica beans are the most popular, making up about 60-70% of the world’s coffee production.
+• Arabica beans are the most popular, making up about 60-70% of the world’s coffee production and are well known for their smooth flavour.
 They generally have lower caffeine content, ranging from 1.2% to 1.5% by weight.

-• Robusta: These beans have a stronger, more bitter taste and contain higher caffeine levels, about 2.2% to 2.7% by weight.
+• Robusta beans have a stronger, more bitter taste and contain higher caffeine levels, about 2.2% to 2.7% by weight.
 This higher caffeine content acts as a natural pest deterrent for the plant.

 Roast Levels: Light, Medium, Dark